quantumbracket/ctf_writeups/xmasctf2018/forbidden documents/README.md

 >In some operating systems, including Unix, a pseudoterminal, pseudotty, or PTY is a pair of pseudo-devices, one of which, the slave, emulates a hardware text terminal device, the other of which, the master, provides the means by which a terminal emulator process controls the slave.

-So its like we are not writing our payload from a socket but rather like from our keyboards. that means that if we write '\x03' its like hitting Control-C. I was looking for resources about control characters but I didnt find any valid escape character (according to wikipedia https://en.wikipedia.org/wiki/C0_and_C1_control_codes#C0_(ASCII_and_derivatives) it should be '\x10'(Data Link Escape) but in this case doesnt work).
+So its like we are not writing our payload from a socket but rather like from our keyboard. that means that if we write '\x03' its like hitting Control-C. I was looking for resources about control characters but I didnt find any valid escape character (according to wikipedia https://en.wikipedia.org/wiki/C0_and_C1_control_codes#C0_(ASCII_and_derivatives) it should be '\x10'(Data Link Escape) but in this case doesnt work).
 Eventualy I discovered by experimenting with it a bit that '\x16' escapes the next character(like \\) and that the special characters where 1,2,3,4,8,13,17,18,19,21,22,23,26,27,28 and 127. so I wrote a function that escapes them.

 Now the next problem was the libc.
 Even though you could see the libc version by opening /proc/self/maps, I wasn't shure which libc was the right one (there are like 3 or 4 libc for the same version).
 I dont want to download twice after discovering one was not the correct one.
 So I decided to dump the whole libc using the script I wrote for dumping the program.